Richard Miniter: The Washington Times

 Miniter was the editorial page editor and Vice President of Opinion at The Washington Times from March until October 2009.
 Miniter later sued for breach of contract and other claims.

 In September 2010, the case of Miniter v.
 Moon et al. and the related EEOC complaint was settled.
 Miniter refused to disclose the terms, but said "I am very, very happy with the equitable and just result."

 Forbes and investigative journalist

 Miniter wrote the "National Security" column for Forbes.com.
 Miniter's June 2014 Forbes exposé of President Joseph Kabila, the leader of the Democratic Republic of Congo, reportedly provoked Kabila's younger brother, Zoe, to beat unconscious Congo parliament speaker Évariste Boshab.
 The Kabila family accused Boshab of having been an anonymous source for Miniter's article, which estimated President Kabila had extracted and secreted away as much as $15 billion from the impoverished Congo.

-National security columnist at Forbes.com

 Miniter wrote a regular national security column for Forbes.com. and wrote about the growing al Qaeda presence in Africa.